CAMBODIA COUNTRY GUIDE

 Cambodia’s domestic market remains fairly small though.
 As such, most locally-based VC firms also invest in countries with a larger population and established startup environment, such as Vietnam or Thailand, in addition to Cambodia.

-You won’t find any “Cambodia-only” VC funds.
-Rather, it’ll be a mix of several different markets in ASEAN.
+You won’t find many “Cambodia-only” VC funds.
+Rather, they’ll usually invest in a mix of several different markets in ASEAN.

 Should You Invest in Cambodia?